-- Five faculty members elected for three-year term - Five students elected for one-year term
+- Five faculty members (at least one of whom is a member of Faculty of Graduate Studies and a Glendon graduate program) elected for three-year term

+- Five Glendon students, at least one of whom is a graduate student, elected for one-year term Non-Voting:

 - Principal

-- Vice-Principal (Academic)
+- Associate Principal (Academic)

-- Vice-Principal (Research & Graduate Studies)
+- Associate Principal (Research & Graduate Studies)

 - Chair of Council

 - Vice-Chair of Council

 - Secretary of Council

-- consider academic policy and academic resource allocation; - consider proposals for introduction of new programmes, and for modification or abolition of existing programmes; - act as a search committee in order to nominate slates of candidates for positions on the committees of Council; - review the structure and functions of Council committees, and make recommendations on their matters to Council: - act in an advisory capacity to the Principal on the annual College budget.
+- consider academic policy and academic resource allocation; - consider proposals for introduction of new undergraduate and graduate programmes, and for modification or abolition of existing undergraduate and graduate programmes; - act as a search committee in order to nominate slates of candidates for positions on the committees of Council; - review the structure and functions of Council committees, and make recommendations on their matters to Council; - act in an advisory capacity to the Principal on the annual College budget.

-e) Tenure, Promotions and Research Grants Committee
+e) Tenure and Promotions Committee

-- Three faculty members elected for one-year term - Two students elected for one-year term
+- Three faculty members elected for one-year term

+- Two Glendon undergraduate students elected for one-year term

+- Non-Voting:

 - Principal

 - Chair of Council

 - Secretary of Council

-- liaise with the Senate Committee on Tenure and Promotions to confirm the list of tenure and/or promotion candidates scheduled for consideration, ensuring that timelines are adhered to and making regular reports on the disposition of files by category; - review and provide oversight of unit Tenure and Promotion Standards when appropriate; - review applications for minor research grants and other grants on behalf of Council, and disburses funds as available and appropriate.
+- liaise with the Senate Committee on Tenure and Promotions to confirm the list of tenure and/or promotion candidates scheduled for consideration, - ensuring that timelines are adhered to and making regular reports on the disposition of files by category; - review and provide oversight of unit Tenure and Promotion Standards when appropriate.